UMD: A Globally Connected University

 Students will participate in a 5-week program that combines online learning, in-person debriefing, and international exchange.
 Students will participate in 2 weeks of pre-departure online coursework in the U.S., and 1 week of study and travel in Japan.
 Students will work in groups while in Japan to acquire footage for a video-based oral history project, which they will compile after the trip.
 The class will meet two weeks after their return to debrief and to view the video projects.

 To learn more about the program, read this article on the 2016 program: www.ter.ps/T2T2016start?

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD and Non-UMD sophomores, juniors, seniors and graduate students are eligible to apply.
+UMD and non-UMD freshman, sophomores, juniors, seniors, and graduate students are eligible to apply.
 Working professionals are also eligible, though an additional application is required.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

 - INST408J: Information and Preparedness, Response and Recovery in Japan

 - INST728J: Information and Preparedness, Response and Recovery in Japan